 Threat researchers from Black Lotus Labs recently discovered a new attack technique.

-Instead of attacking Windows directly, threat actors are able to leverage the capabilities of python running in a Linux hosted in WSL on Windows to run malicious PowerShell command.
+Instead of attacking Windows directly, threat actors are able to leverage the capabilities of python running in a Linux hosted in WSL on Windows to run malicious PowerShell commands.
 They are using a Python library: ctypes.

-Figure1: architecture of WSL attack
+Figure1: Architecture of WSL attack